ccyanxyz/uniswap-arbitrage-analysis/readme.md

 $(R_0 + r\Delta_a)(R_1 - \Delta_b) = R_0R_1$

-The equation means that the product of the reserves $R_0R_1$ remains constant during the trade, this is why we call it constant function market maker.
+The equation means that the product of the reserves $R_0R_1$ remains constant during/after the trade, this is why we call it a constant function market maker.

 Now assume we have found a circle path: A->B->C->A, how do we find the optimal input amount?
 This is an optimization problem: